AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Carrier Frequency Offset Estimation

 The CFO can be obtained by the correlation between CP and the corresponding OFDM symbol, as

 where ${\rm L}_{\rm cp}$ is the length of the CP and $(\cdot)^{\star}$ indicates the complex conjugate operation.

 We use collected LTE I/Q samples from experiments to evaluate the reliability of the CFO estimation.
 We consider the I/Q measurements at the UAV altitude of 70~m for evaluation.
-Fig.~\ref{fig:CFO_corr} shows the $N$-shifted moving auto-correlation of the time-domain received signal with the ${\rm L}_{\rm cp}$ window size for 1 slot length to estimate the CFO $\delta$.
+Fig.~\ref{fig:CFO_corr} shows the $N$-shifted moving auto-correlation of the time-domain received signal with the ${\rm L}_{\rm cp}$ window size for 1 slot length (0.5~ms) to estimate the CFO $\delta$.
 The peak position indicates the starting of the CP.
 We show the correlations at two different UAV locations, where the RSRP is high and low, as marked in Fig.~\ref{fig:RSRP_time_all}.
 It is observed that the correlation peaks for each OFDM symbol are clearly visible at high RSRP, while they are not as easy to distinguish at low RSRP.

 Fig.~\ref{fig:CFO_est} shows the estimated CFO versus time using \eqref{eq:cfo_est} at the UAV altitude of 70~m in Fig.~\ref{fig:trajectory} and Fig.~\ref{fig:altitude}.
-It is observed that the estimated CFO ($\hat{\delta}$) fluctuates between -0.13 and -0.09 during a whole flight, which shows that the trend of the estimated CFO is matched with the contant UAV speed in Fig.~\ref{fig:UAV_speed}, while high sparks are also observed many times, which results from the estimation error at low RSRP.
-The estimated CFO is compensated before the timing synchronization and cell search stage which is dicusssed in next section.
+It is observed that the estimated CFO ($\hat{\delta}$) fluctuates between -0.13 and -0.09 during a whole flight, which shows that the trend of the estimated CFO is matched with the constant UAV speed as well as the slowing/accelerating UAV instants in Fig.~\ref{fig:UAV_speed}, while high sparks are also observed many times, which results from the estimation error at low RSRP.
+The estimated CFO is compensated before the timing synchronization and cell search stage which is dicusssed in the next section.